“But I don’t have any experience!”

 You Probably Already Have More Experience Than You Think

-“You’ve been writing all your life, Giorgia,” a friend told me when I mentioned my dream of becoming a freelance writer.
-“You may not have experience in the traditional sense, but you’re more than qualified for the job.”
+“You’ve been building businesses all your life, Giorgia,” a friend told me when I mentioned my dream of becoming a business coach.
+“You may not have worked with paid clients yet, but you know more than everyone I know about building a business – and your business is making you a lot of money.
+You’re more than qualified for the job.”

 She had a point.
 So, why couldn’t I see it?